I have goats and I love them.

 Goats that don’t get to forage especially love weeds.

 We are overrun with plantain; we’ll bring it to our goats by the buckets, and they love it.
-So they will be happy to snack on your weeds all day long.
+They will be happy to snack on your weeds all day long.

 Goats like kudzu as well.

-We have a ton of that in my mother-in-law’s woods.
-You can just stob them out and they’ll make a buffet out of it.
+We have a lot of that in my mother-in-law’s woods.
+You can just chop them out and they’ll make a buffet out of it.

 Food Supplement for Goats